byu-cpe/Maeser/sphinx-docs/development/development_setup.md

 ---

-## Create & Activate a Virtual Environment
+## Create and Activate a Virtual Environment

 You have two options: use plain `venv`, or Poetry.